Beers15/CAPS/README.md

   clone repo, and then in a terminal run the 'npm i' command while in the root directory to install dependencies.

-  To run the application, enter the 'npm run start' command in a terminal while in the root directory.
-Phase 1 will just output the sequence of events from sample data.
+  To run the application, enter the command node index.js "Store name" in a terminal while in the root directory.
+Store name must be surrounded in quotations.
+Phase 1 will just output the sequence of events between vendor and driver and generate made up data aside from the entered store name.

 ## Summary of Problem Domain